 Our first crack at volunteering at the Fair with kids was at the Alphabet Forest exhibit in 2014.
 The kids enjoyed duties right alongside us promoting literacy activities and local authors.

 FFTC invited Twin Cities-area families to come volunteer alongside us at the 2015 Fair.
 You do NOT, however, need to be with an organization to volunteer your time.
 Shifts are about 3 hours long and include guiding families through the mock farm exhibit.
 Once your shift has been completed, you are free to enjoy the Fair!

 Anne was super excited to volunteer for the Minnesota State Fair Foundation for the first time in 2019 and will be returning in 2023.
 While this is NOT an opportunity fit for kids, she will earn a free admission ticket for each 4-hour shift served.

 Other places to look into volunteering at the Minnesota State Fair:

-• For more State Fair 2019 planning, try our list of 50 Things To Do at the Minnesota State Fair.
+- Try our list of 50 Things To Do at the Minnesota State Fair.

 - Best Bets for Live Family Entertainment at the 2022 Minnesota State Fair – including shows at the Dairy Building, Timberworks Lumberjack show.

 - Tips for Staying Cool at the Minnesota State Fair – Hang out at the North Woods when it gets warm.

 - 10 Places & Ideas for the Perfect Picnic in Minneapolis